 Recent publicity surrounding the use of StingRays by LEAs has triggered objections from privacy advocates over their legality.
 Again, decisions on the legal standards of using mobile location vary widely from one court jurisdiction to another.
 However, when a court order is approved, use of mobile location technologies is entirely legal.
 And when mobile location data falls under the purview of homeland security, including when such devices are used by state and local LEAs, they are legally beyond reproach.

-Of the innumerable companies that provide the same robust suite of mobile location and intelligence gathering capabilities, Harris is the sole player based in the U.S. That attribute, combined with a century of excellence, earns them our 5-Star rating.
+Of the innumerable companies that provide the same robust suite of mobile location and intelligence gathering capabilities, Harris is the front runner, earning our 5-Star rating.